skycoin/User-Manuals/Personalizing your Skywallet.md

 # Personalizing your Skywallet

-After completing the initialization of your Skywallet, you can start to personalize your Skywallet using the Hardware Configuration window in the Desktop Wallet.
+After completing the initialization of your Skywallet, you can start to personalize your Skywallet using the Hardware Wallet window in the Desktop Wallet.

 Upon configuring your Skywallet using your Desktop Wallet, the Skywallet will be listed in the Wallet list.